pritamx163epik/integer-recurrence-explorer/README.md

 	- bounce: reflect in [0, N-1] (sawtooth bounce)
 - One‑click Copy to Clipboard or Download .txt
 - Installable via web app manifest (basic PWA)
+ - Live details panel: shows formula, notes, and typical initials for the selected recurrence

 ## Try it online